-Computer coding is an innovative skill that has slowly trickled down into the younger generations.
+Computer coding is an innovative skill that has slowly trickled down to younger generations with new innovations in technology.

-While the benefits of coding are exciting, sometimes learning how to actually do it may seem like more of a chore for kids instead of the opportunity it is.
-That’s where we come in.
+While the benefits of coding are exciting, learning how to actually do it may seem like more of a chore to kids than the opportunity it is.
+That’s where CodeWizards comes in.

-We have put together a highly researched list of the best coding games for kids that teach programming skills while they get to have fun at the same time.
-We have organized the games according to grade and age level so your little ones are sure to find a game that is perfect for them.
+Our philosophy is teaching kids to code in a fun way, so we’ve put together a highly researched list of the best coding games for kids that teach programming skills and make it fun too.
+We have organized the games according to grade and age level so your little ones are sure to find the perfect game for them.

-The objective of the game is to use directional bricks to get their race car to the finish line, providing a stimulating coding environment.
+The objective of this coding game is to use directional bricks to get their race car to the finish line, providing a stimulating coding environment.

 Code Karts also comes in more than 20 different languages, bringing the fun to a wide audience, and young children will easily learn the fundamentals of code as well as directions and logic.

-Overall: Designed for even the youngest of programmers, LittleCodr stands apart from other coding games as it is a simple card game that incorporates gross motor movement and fun.
+Best Because: Designed for even the youngest of programmers, LittleCodr stands apart from other coding games for its simplicity.
+It’s a simple card game that incorporates gross motor movement and fun.
 Originally crowdfunded on Kickstarter, LittleCodr saw huge demand due to its interactive fun, lack of screen time, and engaging methods of teaching programming to students.

 Using simple action cards, kids get to program their parents or friends to do silly movements while they learn skills like linear thinking, sequencing, prototyping, debugging, and coding.

 Best Because: Brought to you from education giant Fisher-Price, Think & Learn Code-a-pillar is an interactive game that was designed for young kids to discover and explore the world of coding.